Apples4/alx-low_level_programming/README.md

-Readme file for starting C programming in the shell
+Readme file for starting C programming and using shell